WellspringCS/terraform-google-gke-gitlab/README.md

 # terraform-google-gke-gitlab

-This module creates a reslient and fault tolerant GitLab installation using Google Kubernetes Engine (GKE) as the computing environment and the following services for storing
+This module creates a resilient and fault-tolerant GitLab installation using Google Kubernetes Engine (GKE) as the computing environment and the following services for storing
 data:
 - CloudSQL for PostgreSQL